Horia1408/Modular_Smart_Home/README.md

 I create a smart home system using a hub and a slave.
 The hub keeps UIs to monitoring sensors and control actuators.
-The slave handle the embedded part (it hosts the sensors and actuators) and keep the comunication alive with the hub.
+The slave handle the embedded part (it hosts the sensors and actuators) and keeps the comunication alive with the hub.

 HW:
   - 1 x Raspberry Pi Zero WH